bradfrost/atomic-design/chapter-1.md

 What is an interface made of?
 What are our Lego bricks?
 What are our Subway sandwich pieces that we combine into millions of delicious combinations?
 It’s these questions that we’ve been asking ourselves more and more now that we’re sending our interfaces to more and more places.

 A few years ago Ethan Marcotte introduced us to the idea of [responsive web design](http://alistapart.com/article/responsive-web-design) and its three core tenets: fluid grids, flexible media, and CSS media queries.
-These three ingredients provided a much needed foundation for designers to create flexible layouts that smartly adapt to any screen size.
+These three ingredients provided a much-needed foundation for designers to create flexible layouts that smartly adapt to any screen size.
 Perhaps more importantly, responsive design helped get designers excited about creating thoughtful, adaptable, multi-device web experiences.

 As designers quickly discovered, creating multi-device web experiences involves a lot more than creating squishy pages.
 Each individual piece of an interface contains its own unique challenges and opportunities in order for it to look and function beautifully across many screen sizes and environments.